 - Do they have online reviews, or are they avoiding an online presence?

-- Do they have a modern, fully-staffed service center?
+- Is there a modern, fully-staffed service center?

 - Do they listen to what you want or try to sell you what they have?